rohitgupta1694/ZshUpdateScript/README.md

 # ZshUpdateScript
-A script to remove extra commands from the history file
+This script is made to remove all the extra lines which have multiple occurances in a file.
+Just add the file name and regex in the arguments to run the script.